seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 }
 ```

-Save that to *Assets/Editor* or any other editor folder, wait for Unity to recompile the dll, and now it should be selectable in the RI.
-Drag scene objects into the window and you should see their hierarchy graph.
+Save that to *Assets/Editor* or any other editor folder, wait for Unity to recompile, and now the RI backend dropdown should have a new entry called *TestBackend1*.
+Select it, drag scene objects into the window and you'll see their hierarchy tree.

-We derive from *MinimalBackend* (one of the utility classes) instead of implementing *[IGraphBackend](https://github.com/seldomU/RIBackendUtil/wiki/IGraphBackend-members)* directly, because it contains default implementations of all interface members, and allows us to focus on the key properties: the entity- and relation type become generic arguments of the backend type, and the relation definition becomes the code of *GetRelations*.
+We derive from *MinimalBackend* (one of the utility classes) instead of implementing *[IGraphBackend](#igraphbackend-reference)* directly, because it contains default implementations of all interface members, and allows us to focus on the key properties: the entity- and relation type become generic arguments of the backend type, and the relation definition becomes the code of *GetRelations*.

 In the following sections, we'll add more features to the backend.

-### Extending your backend

-#### Changing relations through context menus
+### Changing relations through context menus

-Lets allow the user to modify the hierarchy by adding and removing relations.
+Let's allow the user to modify the hierarchy by adding and removing relations.
 We'll do that with context menus for the entity and relation widgets.
 Add the following code:

 ``` cs
 using UnityEngine;